AstarNetwork/astar-docs/docs/nodes/collator/secure_setup_guide/configuration.md

 ### Alert Manager

-There is a configuration file named `alertmanager.yml` inside the directory that you just extracted in the previous command, but that is not of our use.
+There is a configuration file named `alertmanager.yml` inside the directory that you just extracted in the previous command, but that is not useful yet.
 We will create our `alertmanager.yml` file under `/etc/alertmanager` with the following config.

 Let’s create the file: